Marine worm: Circulation

 Marine worms have a variety of circulation and respiration processes.
-For example, in platyhelminths this is diffusion across a moist epithelial layer where any annelids will have a closed circulatory system with blood vessels lining the body.
+For example, in platyhelminths this is achieved through diffusion of oxygen (as well as other nutrients) across a moist epithelial layer, whereas annelids have a closed circulatory system with blood vessels lining the body.

 Many of these worms have specialized tentacles used for exchanging oxygen and carbon dioxide which also may be used for reproduction.
 These specialized tentacles allow for gas exchange, further decreasing oxygen content in dead zones and in shallow water, which encourages plant and algae growth.

 This quality is also observed in deeper oceans, where tube worms that use respiratory plumes with tentacles perform gas exchange of hydrogen sulfide and methane around hydrothermal vents.
 These types of circulatory systems differ from marine worms previously mentioned that can perform gas exchange through their entire bodies.
 This synapomorphy of gas exchange causes even related terrestrial annelids to be restricted to moist environments.

 Environmental niches

 Marine worms are known to inhabit many different environments, having been found in both fresh and saltwater habitats globally.

 Some marine worms are tube worms, of which the giant tube worm lives in waters near underwater volcanoes and can withstand temperatures up to 90 °C (194 °F).
-They share this space with fellow polychaetas known as “pompeii worms” that can resist 105 °C waters coming out of vents for short periods of time, making them one of the most heat resistant animals ever recorded (Islam and Schulze-Makuch,2007).
+They share this space with fellow polychaetas known as "pompeii worms" that can resist 105 °C waters coming out of vents for short periods of time, making them one of the most heat resistant animals ever recorded (Islam and Schulze-Makuch,2007).

 Some worms can live in extremely deep oceanic trenches, such as in the Pacific Ocean off the Galápagos Islands.

-Marine deep sea polychaetes under the genus Osedax will colonize at whale falls in many different oceans, using a symbiont that can digest the bones within the carcasses (Jones et al,2007) This earned them the common name of “boneworms,” and they are speculated to be a keystone species of these types of environments due to lack of organisms in whale falls without observed Osedax worms.
+Marine deep sea polychaetes under the genus Osedax will colonize at whale falls in many different oceans, using a symbiont that can digest the bones within the carcasses (Jones et al,2007) This earned them the common name of "boneworms," and they are speculated to be a keystone species of these types of environments due to lack of organisms in whale falls without observed Osedax worms.
 These whale falls remain undigested for many more years than those observed with marine worm cultivations.

 In recent years, marine worms (especially those found in the ocean) have been observed ingesting microplastic particles found in the oceans.
 This trend is concerning many scientists, as marine worms act as an important food source for many fish and wading birds.
 Marine worms are often keystone species in an ecosystem, and the introduction of plastic in the oceans not only diminishes the growth rates of the marine worms, but also affects the food chain of that ecosystem.